eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 * Performance improvements in D, the standard libraries, and compilers.
 * The use of output buffering in the tools.
 This had the largest impact on the narrow file column selection test.

-## Comparative Benchmarks
+## Comparative benchmark updates

 Updates to the benchmarks from the 2017 study are provided below.
-For brevity, only the top-4 tools in each benchmark are shown.
+The top-4 tools in each benchmark are shown.

 ### A note about comparisons between individual tools